professional-pigeon/Epicodus-Portfolio/README.md

 This is a place to show off the work we do in class.
 Currently it's hosting WIP's but eventually it will be hosting well polished projects.

+You can view the pae [here] (https://professional-pigeon.github.io/Epicodus-Portfolio/) on github pages.

 ## Setup/Installation Requirements

 * Clone file from github into directory on your computer: [Github link](https://github.com/professional-pigeon/Epicodus-Portfolio)
 * Open with a text editor, I used [VS studio.](https://code.visualstudio.com/)
 * As the technology expands this list will expand with it.

+## Github Pages

+Click [here] (https://professional-pigeon.github.io/Epicodus-Portfolio/) to navigate to the website on github pages.

 ## Known Bugs